albert-tadros/Codepath_iOS_-Group-Project/README.md

 **Optional Nice-to-have Stories**

 * User can edit the priority of each task and each task will be highlighted with different color according to its prioroty
+* User can add timeline for schedule via calendar
 * User can get alert if the task is over due

 ### 2. Screen Archetypes